 Attorney general to advance work on national security laws

-Among them is the Enhanced Security Measures Act (ESMA), which will replace the need to have states of public emergency (SOEs).
+Among them is the Enhanced Security Measures Act (ESMA), which will replace the need to have States of Public Emergency.

 “We are going to be dealing with, very early, the ESMA.
-Prime Minster [Andrew] Holness spoke to that in his address when he was sworn in and we have other pieces of legislation on the security front,” she said.
+Prime Minister Andrew Holness spoke to that in his address when he was sworn in and we have other pieces of legislation on the security front,” she said.

-Malahoo Forte was speaking to JIS News on Sunday following the swearing-in ceremony for Cabinet ministers at King's House.
+Malahoo Forte was speaking following the swearing-in ceremony for Cabinet ministers at King's House yesterday.

 She said the prime minister has also signalled that work will be done in the area of constitutional reform.

 “We expect the legislative agenda to be quite robust as we look at reforming the existing laws, while dealing with new ones.
-It is a lot of work ahead of us,” she told JIS News.
+It is a lot of work ahead of us,” she said.

 “It's an awesome responsibility, so I'm grateful for this opportunity to serve again and I hope to do so well and carefully,” she said.